mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ### Security

-+ The solution locks down all subnets with a DenyAll with a weight of 100 by default
++ The solution locks down all subnets with a top-level DenyAll with a weight of 100 by default
 + Generates a secure pasword for Azure SQL and stores it as a secret in Azure KeyVault
-+ Applies Firewall Roles to lock down incoming traffic to Azure SQL only from ASE Outbound IP addresses
++ Applies Firewall Roles to lock down incoming traffic to Azure SQL only from provisioned ASE Outbound IP addresses
 + Configures Backend Pools for the Application Gateway to communicate only on Ports 80 and 443 for the ASE ILB IP addresses
 + Blocks all FTP/FTPS 'deployment' access to ASE environments
 + Restricts Azure Redis Cache communication only with the ASE Subnets